zahidalidev/CS-Material/Node.md

     - Make changes to the request and the response objects.
     - End the request-response cycle.
     - Call the next middleware function in the stack.
+- If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
+Otherwise, the request will be left hanging.

+### express.urlencoded
+-